SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-delivery-2.md

  * Open Integration Framework updates
       * [Integration Builder](#integration-builder) allows you to build integrations without needing to provide code
-     * Certified integrations allow you to customize JSON and table output schema (with the Bridge)
+     * Certified integrations allow you to customize JSON and table output schema
-     * Playbook actions configuration is rearranged for easier use
+     * Actions configuration during  playbook design is rearranged for easier use
+     * Integrations, and related action execution, can be done [in the cloud or through the Bridge](#cloud-or-bridge-execution).
+Only certified integrations can be executed in the cloud.
 * Architectural improvements
-     * Multi-tenant
      * Fully-functional in the Cloud (the Bridge is only required for custom integrations)
      * User and profile management is in Sumo Logic core platform instead of Cloud SOAR
      * Automatic scalability based on server load